AyanSujon/AyanSujon/README.md

 ---

 ## 👨‍💻 About Me
-I'm an AI-Powered Full-Stack Developer focused on solving real business challenges through modern web applications.
+I'm an **AI-Powered Full-Stack Developer** focused on solving real business challenges through modern web applications.
 I help businesses streamline workflows, build scalable systems, improve application performance, automate repetitive processes, and integrate AI-powered capabilities that enhance productivity and user experience.

-I primarily work with Agency Owners, SaaS Founders, Startup Founders, and growing businesses that need reliable, future-ready digital products.
-Whether it's launching a new platform, building an MVP, or scaling an existing application, I enjoy turning complex ideas into practical solutions.
+I primarily work with **Agency Owners, SaaS Founders, Startup Founders, and growing businesses** that need reliable, future-ready digital products.
+Whether it's launching an MVP, building a new platform, or scaling an existing application, I enjoy turning complex ideas into practical solutions.

-I completed a 4-month remote Full-Stack Developer Internship at Global Dream Connect, an international mentorship platform connecting students with experienced mentors.
-During my internship, I contributed to building the mentor platform and mentor onboarding system using Next.js, React, TypeScript, Node.js, Express.js, Supabase, and PostgreSQL.
-After successfully completing the internship, I was promoted to Tech Lead in recognition of my technical contributions, ownership, and consistent delivery.
+I completed a **4-month remote Full-Stack Developer Internship** at **Global Dream Connect**, an international mentorship platform connecting students with experienced mentors.
+I contributed to building the mentor platform and onboarding system using **Next.js, React, TypeScript, Node.js, Express.js, and supabase, postgraSQL**.
+After my internship, I was **promoted to Tech Lead** in recognition of my technical contributions, ownership, and consistent delivery.

 My goal is to deliver more than just functional software.
 I build applications with scalability, maintainability, security, and long-term growth in mind.
 By combining clean architecture with a business-focused approach, I help teams move faster, reduce technical debt, and create products that are easier to evolve over time.

-My core technology stack includes TypeScript, Next.js, React, Node.js, Express.js, Prisma, PostgreSQL, and MongoDB.
-I also specialize in AI integration, helping businesses add intelligent features and automation to their applications.
+My core technology stack includes **TypeScript, Next.js, React, Node.js, Express.js, Prisma, PostgreSQL, and MongoDB**.
+I also specialize in **AI integration**, helping businesses add intelligent features and automation to their applications.
 Together, these technologies allow me to build high-performance, scalable full-stack applications from concept to deployment.

-Recently, I've built projects such as FixItNow, a home service platform with booking and payment workflows; DevPulse, a scalable backend platform; and full-stack applications including ClubSphere, EcoTrack, Footwear Zone, and True Care.
+My recent projects include **FixItNow**, a home service platform with booking and payment workflows; **DevPulse**, a scalable backend platform; and full-stack applications including **ClubSphere**, **EcoTrack**, **Footwear Zone**, and **True Care**.
 These projects have strengthened my expertise in building REST APIs, authentication systems, database-driven applications, AI-powered features, and complete end-to-end web solutions.

 What sets me apart is my ability to combine modern full-stack development with AI integration while keeping business goals at the center of every decision.
+I'm passionate about building software that is not only technically strong but also delivers measurable business value.

-If you're looking for someone who can build scalable, maintainable, and future-ready web applications that create real value, I'd be happy to connect.
+If you're looking for a developer who can build scalable, maintainable, and future-ready web applications, I'd love to connect.

 ---